strategicmarket/dbmachine/README.md

 In addition, a workitem collection is being generated one of the test client's (name='Machine').
 The 'Machine' is a client of the platform who also has the privilege of operating a marketplace.
 The marketplace is venue in which customers can request custom services to build bots.

+4. For every client document where isActivated==true, a corresponding uri must be provided to store the test data for that client.

 ## License and Use
  [LICENSE](./LICENSE.txt)